NivenT/RGB/README.md

 * Dr. Mario freezes on the screen after the title screen
 * Emulator is slow at times
 * Overlapping sprites are not always displayed correctly
+* CGB support is still a work in progress, and the code for it is messy